 Zendexor: Stid wants his emotions and his ideas to dovetail... and you, Harlei, appreciate (as you've just hinted) colour and movement more strongly than consistency.
 Well, you ought both to be satisfied with the great time-travel masterpiece of masterpieces, the book I'm going to mention next.

-In it, whole Time Fleets battle for world supremacy, and wipe out each other's realities with reckless abandon, but the Chronotic Empire preserves records of its expunged realities in the Achronal Archives...
+In it, armed Time Fleets battle for world supremacy, and wipe out each other's realities with reckless abandon, but the Chronotic Empire preserves records of its expunged realities in the Achronal Archives...

 Stid: Don't give me that.
 What makes the Archives themselves immune to reality change?

 Zendexor: I'm coming to that.
-You'll have to be more circumspect with your objections, Stid, because now we are discussing The Fall of Chronopolis, which really is the big stuff.
-The author has thought of everything.
+You'll have to be more circumspect with your objections, Stid, because now we really are discussing the big stuff.
+The author of The Fall of Chronopolis has thought of everything.
 For once, we have a time-epic in which the paradoxes are explored properly.
-The nuts and bolts of it are all worked out with more ingenuity and vision than anyone else has shown in the whole of literature.
+The nuts and bolts of it are all worked out with more ingenuity and vision than anyone else has shown.

 "Leave me here, Lieutenant.
 Continue... do what you can."